 The music department may be in a position to offer a small amount of funding annually for student projects and travel.
 Students should submit requests directly to the department chair only after having exhausted other resources.
-They may also see Mark Kagan for additional information and advice.
+They may also see Julie Seeger or the DGS for additional information and advice.

-Funding from Other Departments
+Funding from Other Departments and Research Centers

-Students are encouraged to investigate funding opportunities that may be offered by other departments.
+Students are encouraged to investigate funding opportunities that may be offered by other departments and Research Centers and Institutes.
+The Mandel Center for the

+Humanities has several opportunities for graduate students at Brandeis.
 The Brandeis Center for German and European Study offers funding from the Max Kade Foundation to Germany, or German-speaking countries of Europe, for a German-related research project.
 This can include language study.
+The Schusterman Center for Israel Studies also offers funding for research on the topic of Israel, broadly, and the Crown Center for Middle East Studies also offers funding for research dealing with Middle Eastern topics.